 - CARF (Commission on Accreditation of Rehabilitation Facilities) www.carf.org

 - Region 10 - Prepaid Inpatient Health Plan – NO Address for LinK Yet

 Lapeer County Senior Programs

-All programs are funded through the Lapeer County Senior Millage and State/Federal grants available through VAAA (Valley Area Agency on Aging).
+All programs and services are funded by the Lapeer County Senior Millage, and

 - Home Chore Services